-- The service had systems in place to positively engage with all stakeholders. - The manager and staff had a good understanding of equality issues and valued and respected people's diversity.
-Staff requests for reasonable adjustments to their employment conditions had been looked upon favourably by the provider and manager. - Feedback from staff indicated that the protection of people's rights was embedded into practice, for both people and staff, living and working at the service.
-A member of staff told us, "Respecting residents for who they are is so important."
+- The service had systems in place to positively engage with all stakeholders. - The manager and staff had a good understanding of equality issues and valued and respected people's diversity. - The service had managed effective communication during the pandemic by use of technology and holding interactive meetings and following government guidance on meeting safely in the service. - Feedback from staff indicated that the protection of people's rights was embedded into practice, for both people and staff, living and working at the service.
+A member of staff told us, "t is so important to treat and respect people for who they are.
+Everybody has had a different experience."